 Daniel sold part of the land and while he identified another potential buyer for the remaining piece of land, this was discovered by the clan members who did not agree with or support his actions.

-They approached him, to try and stop him from doing so but he instead threatened to kill them if they continued bothering him over Idong’s estate.
-Fortunately, some of the concerned clan members had heard about JCU services through radio talk shows and they advised Abbo’s grandfather (Gerald) to report Daniel’s wrongful actions.
+They approached him, to try and stop him from doing so but he instead threatened to kill them if they continued bothering him over Marcus’ estate.
+Fortunately, some of the concerned clan members had heard about JCU services through radio talk shows and they advised Betty’s grandfather (Gerald) to report Daniel’s wrongful actions.
 This was when the matter was finally reported to the JCU Tororo office in May 2021.

 Daniel was invited for an office mediation at JCU Tororo, which was attended by all parties plus some clan members.
 After the mediation took place, the JCU advocate took the time to educate Daniel and his relatives on succession law as well as the role of the heir in the management of the estate.
 In the end, Daniel understood that his actions were wrong and unlawful.
 He agreed to hand over the remaining piece of land to Betty.
 The parties entered into a memorandum of understanding on the terms that Betty was the sole beneficiary to the existing estate and that Daniel was to hand over the remaining land to her.
 It was also agreed that the said land was to be taken care of by clan members until Betty turned 18 years and that Betty’s grandfather (Gerald) would oversee all the activities on the land.